madhusudhanbyru111/DB/README.md

 Deliverables: Source Code: Here, we have used the Python programming language to normalize the given dataset.
 Code Description:
 • The open method is used to open and read the functional dependencies txt file.
-• The Parser method is used to convert the given input files into the string characters.
+• The parserFile method is used to convert the given input files into the string characters.
-• bcnf_decomosition function is defined to decompose the relation into BCNF normal form.
+• bcnfDecomposition function is defined to decompose the relation into BCNF normal form.
-• in_1nf method is defined to check whether the dataset is in 1NF or not.
+• check1NF method is defined to check whether the dataset is in 1NF or not.
-• in_2nf method is defined to check whether the dataset is in 2NF or not.
+• check2NF method is defined to check whether the dataset is in 2NF or not.
-• in_3nf method is defined to check whether the dataset is in 3NF or not.
+• check3NF method is defined to check whether the dataset is in 3NF or not.
-• in_bcnf method is defined to check whether the dataset is in BCNF or not.
+• checkBCNF method is defined to check whether the dataset is in BCNF or not.
-• in_4nf method is defined to check whether the dataset is in 4NF or not.
+• check4NF method is defined to check whether the dataset is in 4NF or not.
-• in_5nf method is defined to check whether the dataset is in 5NF or not.
+• check5NF method is defined to check whether the dataset is in 5NF or not.
-• first_normal_form function is defined to decompose the given dataset into the 1NF.
+• normalizeTo1NF function is defined to decompose the given dataset into the 1NF.
-• second_normal_form function is defined to decompose the given dataset into the 2NF.
+• normalizeTo2NF function is defined to decompose the given dataset into the 2NF.
-• third_normal_form function is defined to decompose the given dataset into the 3NF.
+• normalizeTo3NF function is defined to decompose the given dataset into the 3NF.
-• bc_normal_form function is defined to decompose the given dataset into the BCNF.
+• normalizeToBCNF function is defined to decompose the given dataset into the BCNF.
-• fourth_normal_form function is defined to decompose the given dataset into 4NF.
+• normalizeTo4NF function is defined to decompose the given dataset into 4NF.
-• decomposing_to_5nf function is defined to check for the lossless decomposition of 5NF.
+• checkLosslessFor5NF function is defined to check for the lossless decomposition of 5NF.
-• fifth_normal_form function is defined to decompose the given dataset into 5NF.
+• normalizeTo5NF function is defined to decompose the given dataset into 5NF.
-• output function is defined to generate the user required output results.
+• outputTypeMethod function is defined to generate the user required output results.
-• sql_query_1NF function is defined to print the 1NF sql query as an output.
+• get1NF(primary_keys, df) function is defined to print the 1NF sql query as an output.
-• sql_query_2_3 function is defined to print the 2NF, 3NF sql queries as output.
+• sql_query(twonf_tables) and sql_query(threenf_tables) calls are used to print the 2NF, 3NF sql queries as output.
-• sql_query_BCNF_4_5 function is defined to print the BCNF, 4NF, 5NF sql queries as output.
+• sql_query(bcnf_tables), sql_query(fournf_tables), and sql_query(fivenf_tables) function is defined to print the BCNF, 4NF, 5NF sql queries as output.
 • Checking for the normal form of the given dataset whether it is in any type of normal form or not.
 • The highest normal form of the given dataset can be found by using the functions in_1nf, in_2nf, in_3nf, in_4nf, in_bcnf and in_5nf from the variable high_normalform.